HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

         0   1   1
         0   0   -

-If foreground AND background mixels match image region covered by SE:
+If foreground AND background pixels match image region covered by SE:

     - set pixel at origin to 1 (foreground)
     - otherwise set pixel to 0 (background)